ThanyapisitLim/codingthailand-webdev-camp/README.md

 - 🗃️ Databases & SQL
 - 💡 Full-Stack Development Concepts

-## 📚 Topics (to be organized)
+## 📚 Topics

-This repository includes notes, exercises, and examples from the sessions.
+This repository includes examples from the sessions.

 Stay tuned for structured content soon!